apertium/apertium-weights-learner/README.md

 * if the rule with the entry with weight = 1 happens to be the default (first) rule, remove that entry from the weights file altogether, since it will be the rule applied anyway.

 The idea behind the pruning process is that in fact, we only want to weight exceptions from the default rule.
 Pruned weights file doesn't offer any significant speed advantages with the current realization but it still reduces memory footprint at translation time and this allows to learn weights from bigger corpora.

+## Removing generalized patterns
+If you just killed 5 hours of your machine time to obtain a weights file with generalized patterns and then suddenly realized that you want a file without them as well, you can use remgen.py from 'tools' folder to achieve exactly that.

 ## Testing
 Once the weights are obtained, their impact can be tested on a parallel corpus using the 'weights-test.sh' script from the 'testing' folder, which contains a simple config akin to the weights learning script.